petzval/btferret/README.md

 Passkey security is also known as MITM (Man In The Middle).

+There are two pairing procedures: Legacy and Secure Connection.
+The difference is that the Secure Connection pairing procedure is more resistant to attack.

 The type of security is determined by the connecting client's actions and agent as follows:

 ```